RobTillaart/HX710AB/README.md

 This allows the user to do other tasks instead of active waiting.
 In fact the **read()** is implemented with this async interface.

+In fact the **read()** call might be blocking for an undetermined amount of time.
+If the data line is not pulled LOW due to a broken device or bad connection the **is_ready()** will never return true, causing an endless loop.
+The asynchronous API gives the user a way to detect this situation and to act in a project specific way to handle the problem.

 - **void request()** wakes up the device to make a measurement.
 - **bool is_ready()** checks if a measurement is ready.
 - **int32_t fetch(bool differential = true)**